digforit/digforit.github.io/en/provably.md

 <br>
 Server seed: This seed is unique and generated randomly by the server.
 You can change it once in 24 hours.<br>
 Client seed: This seed is chosen by the client (yourself) and can always be modified.<br>
-Nonce: Incremental number to ensure randomness of the client/server seed<br>
+Nonce: Incremental number to ensure randomness of the client/server seed<br><br>

 Each game mechanism will be able to check the result of the bets in the [Bank Historic](./bank.md "bank") screen </bank>